IntelRealSense/librealsense/examples/ar-advanced/readme.md

            }
 ```

-The rest of the main body is similar to the [`rs-ar-basic` Sample](../ar-basic), except, at the end of the application we will save the modified virtual object as static node:
+The rest of the main body is similar to the [`rs-ar-basic` Sample](../ar-basic), except, at the end of the application, we  save the modified virtual object as a static node:

 ```cpp
 // Exit if user presses escape